 The External Examiner must be external to the Thesis Supervisory Committee.
 The External Examiner may be a Lakehead University faculty member from another academic unit, a faculty or researcher from an external institution, or a faculty member from the Psychology Department.
 The External Examiner should have recent scholarly activity in the area of specialization or a related, overlapping area.
 Also the External Examiner should be somewhat removed from the Supervisor and the student, not a close friend, not a recent (last 2 years) or current collaborator, and not having been recently (last 2 years) supervised by, or second reader with, the supervisor.
 The External Examiner is recommended by the Thesis Supervisory Committee following discussion with the student, and is approved by the Department of Psychology.

-The approval process consists of submission of the Proposed Examiner's form (see Appendix 11) and, when the examiner is from outside of the Psychology Department, his/her curriculum vita by the Supervisor to the GSC.
+The approval process consists of submission of the Proposed Examiner's form and, when the examiner is from outside of the Psychology Department, his/her curriculum vita by the Supervisor to the Program Coordinator who circulates it among GSC faculty members for approval.

 Factors that are considered in the approval of an external examiner from outside the Department of Psychology include the requirement that s/he possesses a Doctoral degree, has research expertise especially as it relates to the area of the thesis, maintains research activities as evidenced by recent scholarly and scientific publications and presentations, and does not have any conflicts of interest.
-If the proposed External Examiner is from outside of Lakehead University, the criteria and process for appointment is covered in the section below, Appointment of An External Examiner From Outside the University.
+If the proposed External Examiner is from outside the Department, the curriculum vita is circulated to the Department for 3 working days for departmental approval, after GSC approval.
+Any objection from the Department is forwarded to the GSC in writing so that the Supervisor/Co- Supervisors has/have the opportunity to respond.
+Resolution is undertaken at the GSC level.
+Should the GSC decision prove to be unsatisfactory to the Supervisor/Co-Supervisorsor to the faculty member who made the formal objection, the matter will be forwarded to the Department for a resolution.